League City Child Custody Lawyer

 - Legal Custody: The authority to make decisions about the child’s upbringing is legal custody.
 The court’s order on conservatorship is binding, so one parent can seek enforcement if the other does not comply with the requirements.

 - Joint Custody: Texas family laws prefer both parents to participate in raising the child and maintain a solid parent-child relationship.
-Therefore, joint managing conservatorship is the most common arrangement.
+Therefore, joint managing conservatorship is the most common arrangement that child custody lawyers shoot for.

-Sole Custody: In some cases, it is not appropriate for parents to share in raising the child.
+- Sole Custody: In some cases, it is not appropriate for parents to share in the raising of the child.
 A judge may appoint one parent as sole managing conservator in cases involving domestic violence, criminal activity, or other factors that affect the child’s safety.
+If your child or you have been hurt due to violence, contact a personal injury lawyer right away!

 Options for Resolving Child Custody Arrangements

-Under Texas law, all determinations on conservatorship must comply with the child’s best interests.
+Under Texas law, all determinations on conservatorship or visitation agreement must comply with the child’s best interests.
 This standard is a list of factors that a court is required to weigh when making decisions.
 They include:

 - The child’s physical, emotional, and developmental needs;